 The thieves still made away with the eight pieces of jewellery worth an estimated $102 million.

-One of the suspects was arrested at around 10pm local time last night at Paris-Charles de Gaulle airport as he was about to board a plane abroad, according to a Le Parisien report, which also stated that the second arrest happened long after in the Paris region.
+One of the suspects was arrested at around 10pm local time last night at Paris-Charles de Gaulle airport as he was about to board a plane to Algeria, the Paris prosecutor said.

 Items stolen include an emerald-and-diamond necklace that Napoleon Bonaparte gave his wife, Empress Marie-Louise, and a diadem that once belonged to the Empress Eugenie, which is dotted with nearly 2,000 diamonds.